mmadsen/lnraw/_posts/2013-07-29-classification-experiment-protocol.md

 1. Population size
 2. Innovation rate

-Other models such as conformism would add the conformism rate or bias level.
+Other models such as conformism would add the conformism rate or bias levels to the list of simulation parameters.

+Each simulation run stores raw samples of genotypes, and statistical measures, in a data collection called `EXPERIMENT_sim_rawdata`.

 #### Data Reduction Steps ####